Marshalls: TJX

 In 1995, Marshalls was purchased by TJX, the parent company of its main rival, TJ Maxx, for $550 million.
 There were 496 stores at the time.

 Marshalls and T.J.
 Maxx operate as sister stores, and share a similar footprint throughout the country.
 While the two offer near-identical prices and have similar store layouts, Marshalls differentiates itself by its emphasis on family footwear and larger men's and juniors departments.

 Starting in 2005, Marshalls began introducing Shoe MegaShop departments in its stores.
 The company added MegaShops to 240 Marshalls stores in 2008, with another 200 planned for fiscal 2009.
 Marshalls soon expanded the concept into standalone stores.

 In 2015, Marshalls opened its 1,000th store.
 In 2019, the company began operating a website for online shopping.

 During the COVID-19 pandemic, Marshalls shut down all stores and suspended its online operations, closing all distribution and fulfillment centers and offices in March 2020.
 TJX began reopening stores in May and completed the process by the end of June.

+In 2025, Marshall's announced the opening of five new locations.
+The new stores are part of the company’s plans to open at least 1,300 new locations worldwide across the TJX portfolio of stores, which includes T.J.
+Maxx, Marshall’s and HomeGoods.